jonasjohansson/nava.community/pages/av-popup.md

 [Smart Kreativ Stad](https://smartkreativstad.com/arrangera-en-egen-popupbiovisning-i-sommar/) announced the possibility to rent their [Tech-kit](https://smartkreativstad.com/wp-content/uploads/2020/06/Popup_teknikkit.pdf) at a reduced price.
 We seized the moment.

-NAVA and [Teckmantel](https://www.facebook.com/teckmantel/) are inviting artists to perform live visuals (VJ) in Stockholm.
-Selected artists will be paired with music acts for a collaborative and unique performance.
+NAVA is inviting both visual as electronic music artists to perform at a special outdoor location in Stockholm.
+Selected artists will be paired for a collaborative and unique performance.

-The music acts will be announced along with the visual artists.

 ### Apply